eloquent/lockbox-php/README.md

 - To make integration as simple as possible.
 - To eliminate the need for configuration.
 - To be simple to implement across many languages and platforms.

+## Why use *Lockbox*?

+### Avoiding poor choices

+Encryption is a complicated subject.
+The are a myriad of options to choose from when deciding on an encryption scheme: algorithms, key sizes, modes, padding schemes, and encodings.
+Knowing what choices to make can be daunting even with a decent knowledge of cryptography.

+*Lockbox* removes the burden of overwhelming choice.
+There is no configuration;
+*Lockbox* simply works in the best possible way straight out of the box.

+### Cross-platform compatibility

+Anyone who's ever attempted to encrypt data in one language, and decrypt it in another, can explain how much of an arduous task it can be.
+Encryption must work **exactly**, byte-for-byte, the same across platforms in order to be compatible.

+Libraries for *Lockbox* are available in multiple languages.
+Any combination of these libraries will work together flawlessly without any extra effort on the developer's part.

+### Excellent portability

+Storage and/or transmission of encrypted data can pose problems of its own.
+Usually, the ciphertext produced by an encryption algorithm contains data that cannot be represented as a 'normal' string of text.
+This raw data is easily misinterpreted, and hence corrupted, by databases and other systems that may have to handle the data.
+The most common solution to this issue is to encode the data using something like [Base64] encoding; but even Base64 causes issues for URIs and file names.

+*Lockbox* uses a [variant of Base64] designed specifically to address these issues.
+It's almost impossible to accidentally corrupt the data produced by *Lockbox*.

+### Public-key flexibility

+[Public-key cryptography] allows for more flexible usage than [symmetric cryptography].
+Encryption requires only the [public key], but decryption requires access to the [private key].
+This means that the public key can be published without compromising security.
+The practical upshot is that data can be securely shared without an initial secured exchange of secret keys.

+*Lockbox* implements a public-key encryption system, allowing the developer to harness these features if they are required.

 ## Usage